ComparativeGenomicsToolkit/Comparative-Annotation-Toolkit/README.md

 `--work-dir`: Working directory.
 Defaults to `./cat_work`.
 Stores all the intermediate files as well as the `toil` jobStore.
 Can be removed after completion (but not if you want to re-do any steps).

 `--target-genomes`: List of genomes to use.
 If not set, all non-reference genomes in the HAL are used.
+Due to how `luigi` handles command line tuple parameters, this flag must be formatted as if it was a tuple being passed directly to python, single quoted.
+So, for example, if your target genomes were Human and Mouse, then you would pass `--target-genomes='("Human", "Mouse")'`.
+As always with python tuples, if you have only one member, you must have a trailing comma.

 `--workers`: Number of local cores to use.
 If running `toil` in singleMachine mode, care must be taken with the balance of this value and the `--maxCores` parameter.